TEALSK12/introduction-to-computer-science/lesson_02.md

 Needed for this lesson:

-* Supplies to create a peanut butter & jelly sandwich (ingredients, utensils, plates, napkins, etc.)
+* If you choose to do the peanut butter & jelly sandwich activity, you will need ingredients, utensils, plates, napkins, etc.
 * Paper/writing implements for each group of students
 * Large poster paper and markers will allow for display of the algorithms, but standard paper will work fine
 * [Unit 0 Tips](unit_0_tips.md)